Get Help with Sleep Apnea from Denver Dentistry in Littleton, CO

 “Sleep disordered breathing in its various manifestations is arguably the number one health problem in the U.S., and probably in the world” – William C. Dement, the father of sleep medicine

 The most annoying symptom of sleep apnea doesn’t necessarily affect the person with the condition.
 More often, snoring is a common symptom, and ends up interrupting the sleep of the bed partner.
 Thus, to one degree or another, both people are frequently having their sleep interrupted.
 Beyond snoring, the sleep apnea suffer is subject to frequent nighttime cycles of suffocation, awakening and falling back to sleep.
 This cyclic pattern can interrupt REM (deep) sleep, thought to be a key to psychological health and rest.
 Beyond that, the cycle itself is insidious and results in insufficient sleep and consequential sleepiness during the day.
 Overwhelming daytime fatigue contributes to the risk of injury and accident from decreased attention span, judgment and reflex.
 The risk of automobile accident in the untreated sleep apnea patient is about 8 times that of a rested individual.
 Work productivity and safety can suffer.
 Other consequences of untreated sleep apnea include loss of libido, impotency, depression, diabetes, cerebrovascular disease, heart disease, high blood pressure, memory problems, GERD, nocturnal bruxism, weight gain and headaches.
 17% of adults suffer with OSA and 23 times more likely to have a heart attack.

 Obstructive Sleep Apnea is a medical disease.
-Sleep testing and oral appliance therapy are covered by most medical insurances.
-They are not covered by dental insurance.
-Being a dental office we are unable to process your insurance claims.
-It is the patient’s responsibility to seek reimbursement from his medical insurer.
-Our office will help you with the paperwork.
-The insurance company will require a copy of the polysomnogram reports, a letter of medical necessity from the referring physician, a copy of the dentist’s evaluation notes, with an explanation why CPAP cannot be utilized as well as codes and fees.
+Sleep testing and oral appliance therapy are covered by most medical insurances and not covered by dental insurance.
+For a stress-free experience, our office will bill your health insurance directly.
 Most of our patients are being reimbursed anywhere from 50-80% of the cost of the appliance therapy.